SENSAAS/sensaas-bioisostere/README.md

 3. RDKit

-Retrieve and unzip sensaas-flex repository.
-The directory containing executables is called sensaas-flex-main.
+Retrieve and unzip sensaas-bioisostere repository.
+The directory containing executables is called sensaas-bioisostere-main.

 ## MacOS